best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Where this is not possible/logical for the scenario that you are testing, you may want to run the test case multiple times and make an assertion about the distribution of the outcomes instead.
-For example, if we are testing a function that simulates a coin flip we might run it 100 times and check the proportion of heads versus tails is close to half (within a reasonable range).
+For example, if you are testing a function that simulates a coin flip you might run it 100 times and check the proportion of heads versus tails is close to half (within a reasonable range).

 ## Run all tests against each change to your code

-All tests should be run whenever you make changes to your analysis.
+Run **all** tests whenever you make changes to your analysis.
 This ensures that changes do not break the existing, intended functionality of your code.
 Running the entire collection of tests has the added benefit of detecting unexpected side-effects of your changes.
-For example, you might detect an unexpected failure in part of your code that you didn't even change.
+For example, you might detect an unexpected failure in part of your code that you didn't change.

 Running tests regularly allows you to fix any issues before changes are added to a stable or production version of your code (e.g. the `main` Git branch).

 If you have altered the functionality of your code, this will likely break existing tests.
 Failing tests here act as a good reminder that you should update your tests and documentation to reflect the new functionality.